amadasunese/spam_detector/README.md

 To classify an email via the API, send a POST request to http://localhost:5000/predict with the email content.
 Example using curl:

 curl -X POST http://localhost:5000/predict -F 'text=Sample email content here'

+NOTE: Ensure that the server is running before using the API.

 **User Interface**